usnistgov/oscal-xproc3/testing/readme.md

 The [House Rules](../house-rules.md) include and imply a number of constraints that can usefully be applied to any of the resources posted.
 Since XSLT, XProc, and XSpec are both expressed in XML format, this makes them amenable to testing using the same tool set as we use to test other (XML-based) processes and results.

+Currently we have a House Rules Schematron for testing XProc files.
+It can be used at a developer's option on any XProc.

+The same Schematron is applied to a set of XProc files, configured in a pipeline, under CI/CD, enabling these files to be regression tested going forward (on these conventions and rules).

+Additionally it is fair to expect plans, or action at any time, enforcing rules over other files types (such as XSLT and XSpec), to say nothing of XSpec testing.

+## CI/CD

+CI/CD (continuous integration and development) is supported via [Github Actions](../.github/workflows/test.yml).
+Consult the setup to see what tests you can expect to see running.

+Our aim is to support comprehensive testing interactively and under CI/CD, including Schematron, XSpec and other testing.

+## XProc 'House Rules' Schematron

-Apply the House Rules to any XProc in your editor, IDE or Schematron processor of choice, or use the pipelines to validate sets of XProcs.
+Apply the House Rules to any XProc file in your editor, IDE or Schematron processor of choice, or use the pipelines to validate sets of XProcs.

 One pipeline here will validate all XProcs found in the repository (outside `/lib`), acquired by producing a file listing using `x:directory`.